Now enrolling · 2025

 Build & Present Your Own Agent

-The culmination of 12 weeks.
-Students choose a challenge environment, design their agent architecture, train it from scratch, and present results to peers and mentors.
-This is the project you'll show at science fairs, competitions, and college apps.
+Students choose a challenge environment, design their agent architecture, train it from scratch, and present results.
+The project you'll show at science fairs, competitions, and college applications.

 AI education shouldn't wait for college.

 We believe that's backwards.
-The concepts behind RL — reward, consequence, exploration, strategy — are deeply intuitive.
+The concepts behind RL are deeply intuitive.
 They map onto how humans and animals learn naturally.
 Students in 7th grade are ready to understand them.

 So we built the curriculum we wished existed.
 Rigorous enough to be meaningful.
 Approachable enough to be fun.
 Built by a student, for students.